DecisionsDev/odm-docker-kubernetes/platform/ecs/README-ecs-compose-x.md

 - Download the [docker-compose-http.yaml](docker-compose-http.yaml) and save this file in your working dir.
 - Edit the file and assign the appropriate values in the all `<PLACEHOLDER>`.
-- For the parameter `RES_URL` that is defined in `environment` section of `odm-decisionrunner` service, look for the DNS value of your [loadbalancer](https://console.aws.amazon.com/ec2/home?#LoadBalancers:) and assign it to the parameter as `http://your_loadbalancer_dns/res`.
+- For the parameter `RES_URL` that is defined in `environment` section of `odm-decisionrunner` service, look for the DNS value of your [load balancer](https://console.aws.amazon.com/ec2/home?#LoadBalancers:) and assign it to the parameter as `http://your_loadbalancer_dns/res`.
 This is required for running Testing and Simulation in Decision Center under ECS Fargate network.

 ### 2. HTTPS mode

 - Download the [docker-compose-https.yaml](docker-compose-https.yaml) and save this file in your working dir.
 - Edit the file and assign the appropriate values in the all `<PLACEHOLDER>`.
-- For HTTPS mode, you need to assign the arn of the [ACM public certificate](https://console.aws.amazon.com/acm/home) at `x-elbv2` extension.
+- In this case, HTTPS listeners for each ODM service will be added to the load balancer.
+You need to assign the arn of the [ACM public certificate](https://console.aws.amazon.com/acm/home) at `x-elbv2` extension.
 The ssl policy is set to TLS1.3 `ELBSecurityPolicy-TLS13-1-2-2021-06` policy.
+For more information, see [Create an HTTPS listener for your Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies).

 ```x-elbv2:
   public-alb:
     Lookup: